The network signature of constellation line figures: Data: inclusion, limitations, types, and timeline

-For the ancient {\bf Egyptian} sky, which was connected with religion~\cite{allen2013star}, two pictographic references are used: the astronomical ceiling of the tomb of Senenmut at Deir el Bahari in Luxor (\textasciitilde1470 BC), and the Egyptian figures on the Dendera zodiac~\cite{lull2009constellations}.
+For the reconstruction of the ancient {\bf Egyptian} sky, also with religious use~\cite{allen2013star}, two pictographic references are used: the astronomical ceiling of the tomb of Senenmut at Deir el Bahari in Luxor (\textasciitilde1470 BC), and the Egyptian figures on the Dendera zodiac~\cite{lull2009constellations}.
 In classical times, these native Egyptian constellations were combined with the Mesopotamian, producing the standard sky of the Greco-Roman period.
 We only use the older, native Egyptian constellations.

-\paragraph{Early astronomies: The Mediterranean} The classical {\bf Greek} sky (not a separate culture in this study, but included in the Western cultures) had 48 constellations and was derived from two pre-Greek cultures.
-The twelve signs of the zodiac and associated animal constellations were Mesopotamian, then adopted by the Greeks in 500 BC\footnote{The Greek classical zodiac constellations of Babylonian origin are, from oldest to newest: Taurus, Leo, Scorpius, and Aquarius (\textasciitilde3000 BC, when they marked the cardinal points), Gemini, Virgo, Sagittarius, Pisces, and Capricornus (3rd or 2nd millennium BC).
-The remaining three, Aries, Cancer and Libra, the least bright, were accepted late, in classical times~\cite{rogers1998origins2}.}.
-Other large constellations around the pole and equator of that time date from \textasciitilde2800 BC, probably originate from the Mediterranean region, and were designed as markers for sea navigation~\cite{rogers1998origins2}\footnote{The Greek classical constellations of Mediterranean origin are bears (Ursa Minor, Ursa Major), serpents (Draco, Hydra, Serpens and Cetus), giants (Hercules, Ophiuchus, Bo\"otes, Auriga), and some large southern marine constellations (Eridanus, representing a river meandering southwards).
-Likely, this set includes also Ara, Centaurus, Argo Navis, and Lupus~\cite{rogers1998origins2}.}.
-The Greeks assembled these traditions during \textasciitilde540-370 BC, with the definitive documentation by Ptolemy in the \textit{Almagest}, \textasciitilde150 AD.
-The {\bf Al-Sufi} data from the \textit{Book of Fixed Stars}~\cite{Al_Sufi_Book} is a revision of the star catalogue in the \textit{Almagest} with corrections and the addition of indigenous, Arabic astronomical traditions.
+\paragraph{Early astronomies: The Mediterranean} The classical {\bf Greek} sky (not a culture in this study, but included in all Western cultures) had 48 constellations and derived from two pre-Greek cultures~\cite{rogers1998origins1,rogers1998origins2}.
+In 500 BC, the Greeks adopted the twelve Mesopotamian signs of the zodiac and associated animal constellations.
+These are, from oldest to newest: Taurus, Leo, Scorpius, and Aquarius (3000 BC, when they marked the cardinal points), Gemini, Virgo, Sagittarius, Pisces, and Capricornus (3rd or 2nd millennium BC).
+Aries, Cancer and Libra, the least bright, were accepted late, in classical times~\cite{rogers1998origins2}.
+Other large constellations around the pole and equator of that time date from \textasciitilde2800 BC, probably originate from the Mediterranean region, and were designed as markers for sea navigation~\cite{rogers1998origins2}.
+The Greek classical constellations of Mediterranean origin are bears (Ursa Major/Minor), serpents (Draco, Hydra, Serpens and Cetus), giants (Hercules, Ophiuchus, Bo\"otes, Auriga), and some large southern marine constellations (Eridanus, representing a river meandering southwards).
+Likely, this set includes also Ara, Centaurus, Argo Navis, and Lupus~\cite{rogers1998origins2}.
+The Greeks assembled these traditions 540-370 BC, with the definitive documentation by Ptolemy in the \textit{Almagest}, 150 AD.
+The {\bf Al-Sufi} \textit{Book of Fixed Stars}~\cite{Al_Sufi_Book} is a revision of the \textit{Almagest} with corrections and the addition of indigenous Arabic astronomical traditions.